sameer614614/paybills.co/docs/database-architecture.md

 1. Provision the PostgreSQL instance using the steps above.
 2. Apply the schema migrations in a staging environment first.
-3. Wire the backend service (e.g., Node/Express, NestJS, or Go) to use the `paybills_prod` database and expose the API endpoints.
+3. Wire the backend service (e.g., Node/Express, NestJS, or Go) to use the `billspay_prod` database and expose the API endpoints.
 4. Integrate the front end with the new APIs once authentication is live.
 5. Iterate on admin and agent requirements using the same modular structure.